Have you been injured at work?

 Reporting an accident at work

-You should report all accidents and injuries sustained at work no matter how minor they may seem to be.
-You should report any accident at work to your supervisor or manager.
-Most employers will have an accident record book into which an accident report can be made.
-If the employer does not have an accident book you should still ensure that you tell your employer or manager about the accident and ask that the details are recorded.
+If the employer does not have an accident book you should still tell your employer or manager about the accident.
+Ask your employer to make a record of the accident and injury.
 The accident book record will be useful in supporting any accident at work claim brought later on.
 It is also helpful if you keep details of any witnesses to the accident.

 Is ‘no win – no fee’ available to make an accident at work claim?